medplum/medplum/packages/docs/blog/2023-10-27-digital-health-operations/2023-10-27-digital-health-operations.md

 ## Fifty-State Workflow

 One of the game-changing innovations of digital health was the ability to serve patients across all 50 states.
-But this evolution brought with it a significant challenge: managing physician licensure and credentials across all 50 states.
+But this evolution brought with it a significant challenge: managing physician licensure and credentials nationwide.

 Operations teams need to make sure that enough physicians with the correct licenses are staffed to serve their patient population.
 They need to account for differing physician specialties, regulatory restrictions, and vacations across service lines.